metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Start-Test.md

 ## NOTES

-TODO: switch for no new line, some tests will produce redundant new lines, ex.
+TODO: Switch for no new line, some tests will produce redundant new lines, ex.
-Format-Table in pipeline
+Format-Table on pipeline
-TODO: Doesn't work starting tests inside dynamic modules
+TODO: Doesn't work for starting tests inside dynamic modules
 TODO: Write-Information instead of Write-Output

 ## RELATED LINKS